promises-aplus/promises-tests/README.md

 });
 ```

-This only works in Node.js, however.
+This also works in the browser, if you have your Mocha tests running there, as long as you use [browserify](http://browserify.org/).